LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 ### Data discrepancies

-### Why do I see different values for metrics in the Report Builder and the BI Dashboards?
+### Why do I see different values for metrics in the Analytics Builder and the BI Dashboards?

-Make sure the filters are the same in the Report Builder and the BI.
+Make sure the filters are the same in the Analytics Builder and the BI.
 As default, the agent manager BI filter includes agent managers’ data, but doesn’t include inactive agent groups & agents (under INCLUDE section).

-In Report Builder, the flexibility is higher and there are at least 3 different indicators:
+In Analytics Builder, the flexibility is higher and there are at least 3 different indicators:

 * ACTIVE GROUP IND
 * ACTIVE AGENT IND